jpasqua/FauxStar/README.md

 ## License: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

 The license for Dwarf can be found at the [Dwarf repo](https://github.com/devhawala/dwarf).
+The license for ST80 can be found at the [ST80 repo](https://github.com/devhawala/ST80).

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].